Built-in options

 here for details on how the default value

-is inherited from main project.
-This is useful for example when the main project
+is inherited from the main project.
+This is useful, for example, when the main

 is now respected.